Adversarial Attack and Defense on Point Sets: Attack Methods

 \subsection{Pointwise Gradient Method}

-Inspired by the success of gradient-guided attack methods (\eg, FGSM \cite{FGSM}) on natural images, we first generate the adversarial point clouds by pointwise gradient guided perturbation.
-Given attack budget $\epsilon$ under the Chamfer distance (Eq. \ref{eq:chamfer-dist}), an adversarial sample is obtained by
+Inspired by the success of gradient-guided attack methods (e.g., FGSM \cite{FGSM}) on natural images, we first generate the adversarial point clouds by pointwise gradient guided perturbation. \tifs{In this method, the adversarial point clouds are generated by a small perturbation on each point.} Given attack budget $\epsilon$ under the Chamfer distance (Eq. \ref{eq:chamfer-dist}), an adversarial \tifs{example} is obtained by

 where $T_{PG}(x)$ is an iterative perturbation based on pointwise gradient descent.
 To decrease the model maximum output in the untargeted-attack setting, we obtain its gradient on the input, via backward pass of output of the ground truth class,